ibm-cloud-docs/containers/cs_ingress.md

 Expose apps that are outside your cluster to the public by including them in public Ingress ALB load balancing.
 Incoming public requests on the IBM-provided or your custom domain are forwarded automatically to the external app.
 {: shortdesc}

+You have two options for setting up routing to an external app:
+* To forward requests directly to the IP address of your external service, [set up a Kubernetes endpoint](#external_ip) that defines the external IP address and port of the app.
+* To route requests through the Ingress ALB to your external service, [use the `proxy-external-service` annotation](#proxy-external) in your Ingress resource file.

+### Exposing external apps through a Kubernetes endpoint
+{: #external_ip}

+Forward requests directly to the IP address of your external service by setting up a Kubernetes endpoint that defines the external IP address and port of the app.
+{: shortdesc}

 Before you begin:

 * Review the Ingress [prerequisites](#config_prereqs).